 - Puppet interactions at festivals or public events

-This program will also be delivered to schools, churches, and other community events.
+This program is also available for schools, churches, and other community events.
 To schedule this program at your event please email email@example.com